Easy Crustless Apple Pie (Swedish Apple Pie)

 The top crust has a tender, cake-like texture with a crispy exterior, perfectly complementing the warm apple filling inside.
 Once you try it, you’ll want to make this delicious pie over and over again.

 As it bakes, the mixture forms its own crust on top – no bottom crust needed.
-The top layer of this no-crust apple pie offers a unique texture that sits between a traditional pie crust and a cookie.
+The top layer of this crustless apple pie offers a unique texture that sits between a traditional pie crust and a cookie.
 It’s cake-like yet tender, with a crispy exterior that beautifully complements the warm apple filling inside.

 This Swedish dessert is incredibly easy to make, especially for beginner bakers.
 It’s a quick, fuss-free, easy dessert filled with the classic flavors of fresh apples and warm spices.
 Perfect for anyone looking for a simple yet delicious apple pie alternative.